JeraldNyaga/web-crawler-project/README.md

 python main.py schedule
 ```

-This runs change detection daily at the configured time (default: 02:00 UTC).
+This runs change detection daily at the configured time (default: 23:15 EAT).

 ---